microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Consuming the `ScrollView`'s Properties in Animations

-The `ScrollView` exposes a read-only property called ExpressionAnimationSources of type Windows.UI.CompositionPropertySet.
+The `ScrollView` exposes a read-only property called ExpressionAnimationSources of type Microsoft.UI.CompositionPropertySet.
 It can provide inputs to Composition expressions.

 Note that the inner ScrollPresenter class has the same property and the `ScrollView` just returns the ScrollPresenter's value.